Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 ### Jenkins - Job service-stop (1/2)
-This job will stop and remove the earlier created containers.
+This job will stop and remove the earlier created container.

 - Go edit the configuration in Jenkins of item `service-stop`
 - In the Delivery Pipeline Configuration it's the `stop` task in the `QA` stage